HAUS AWARD

 (Est. 2021)

-HAUS AWARD is a prize from haus of bambi that recognizes queer artists in the Washington, DC region.
+HAUS AWARD is a prize and trophy from haus of bambi that recognizes queer artists in the Washington, DC region.

 The award is granted annually to one local artist, at any stage of their career, for work that explores how complex identity is and can be.